 Whether or not the Hong Kong company’s director has a presence in Hong Kong or engagement into the Hong Kong company’s management, any fees and benefits paid by the company to the director are chargeable to the director’s Salaries Tax.

-In addition to the directors, other company’s officers such as managers and statutory company secretaries, are also under the same regulatory of Salaries Tax.
+In addition to the directors, other company’s officers such as managers and statutory company secretaries, are also under the same regulatory of Salaries Tax no matter the person is or is not a Hong Kong resident.

-This ruling can prevent the company from avoiding Profits Tax by shifting its profits to the expense of remuneration.
-Not only the payment of the directors’ fees is deductible from the company’s assessable profits, but also the director is likely to be the beneficiary of the company.
+This ruling can prevent the company from avoiding Profits Tax by shifting its profits to the expense of remuneration since the director is likely to be the beneficiary of the company.

 In other words, the company’s dividends paid out is not deductible from assessable profits.
 On the other hand, the dividends received by the shareholders are not chargeable to the shareholders’ Salaries Tax in Hong Kong.

-Let’s take Profits Tax and Salaries Tax for review.
-The moment you receive your tax demand note of the preceding Y/A, you should be surprised by a payment named Provisional Tax, which demands the tax payment of “unearned income” in the current Y/A based on the taxable income reported in your preceding Y/A.
+Let’s take Profits Tax and Salaries Tax for reviewing Provisional Tax.
+The moment you receive your tax demand note of the preceding Y/A, you should be surprised by a payment named Provisional Tax, which sounds to demand for the tax of “unearned income” estimated to be generated in the current Y/A. What’s more, the demanded Provisional Tax payment is 100% of your computed tax burden in your preceding Y/A.

-E.g. if your company have reported the assessable profit in 2018/19, you will receive the demand note of payment for Profits Tax on this profit, plus an equal amount payment of Provisional Tax based on the same income.
+E.g. if your company have reported the assessable profit in 2019/20, you will receive the demand note of payment for Profits Tax on this profit in 2020/21, which demands for the final Profit Tax and Provisional Tax, both tax amounts are equal.

 You feel unfair that you are charged on the non-existing income that you have not yet earned.
 However, it is a common misunderstanding about how the Provisional Tax works.

 If you look closer at the demand note, first, the payment due date of Provisional Tax comes later than that of final tax, which will be due in one month.
 Second, the sum of Provisional Tax payment is separated into two sub-payments of 75% and 25%.
-Third, the 75% sub-payment will be due in around nine months after that of final tax while the remaining will be due in 12 months afterwards.
+Third, the 75% sub-payment will be due in around nine months after the start date of your accounting year while the remaining will be due in 12 months afterwards.
 Therefore, the IRD collects the Provisional Tax of current Y/A after you are supposed to have earned the income by the time of collection.

-There are some grounds for the holdover of Provisional Profits Tax, such as:
+There are some grounds for the holdover (delay of collection) of Provisional Profits Tax, such as:

 - Your calculated assessable profits for the current Y/A are likely to be less than 90% of the assessable profits for the preceding year.